-This assessment question is scored with 'Unaligned'.
-CDP assesses progress on its main commitments to verify its consistency with its own ESG Plan and publishes the results in the non-financial report (CDP, 2023p).
-However, as repeatedly mentioned above, this is not sufficient to provide a clear picture of the climate finance provided by CDP over its entire portfolio and shares.
-Besides, where CDP reports on its alignment with the EU Taxonomy (CDP, 2023a), transactions earmarked as 'green' do not necessarily support activities that have a positive impact on climate mitigation since it captures six different climate and environmental objectives.
-This means that not all activities complying with the Taxonomy necessarily have a positive (though at least neutral) climate impact.
+Where CDP reports on its alignment with the EU Taxonomy (e.g., CDP, 2024a), transactions earmarked as 'green' do not necessarily support activities that have a positive impact on climate mitigation since it captures six different climate and environmental objectives.82 This means that not all activities complying with the Taxonomy necessarily have a positive (though at least neutral) climate impact.
 We therefore recommend clearly defining climate finance earmarks and provide granular reporting accordingly (see more recommendations in Q1.3).
 Lastly, CDP has shown that it can bring down fossil fuel investments in Italy (since 2017; OCI, 2024a), and now CDP should design new instruments to earmark more resources towards clean investments abroad as well.